aaronbarker/OctoPrint/docs/events/index.rst

 Alert
    An ``M300`` was sent to the printer through OctoPrint (not triggered when printing from SD!)

+FillamentChange
+   An ``M600`` was sent to the printer through OctoPrint (not triggered when printing from SD!)

 Conveyor
    An ``M240`` was sent to the printer through OctoPrint (not triggered when printing from SD!)